Argennon-Project/.github/profile/README.md

 ### Development Roadmap

+- [ ] **Third version of the white paper:** The usage of Succinct Argument of Knowledge systems (SNARK) will be explained.
+The consensus protocol should be described more accurately.

-- [x] **The Argennon execution layer (AscEE):** Main functionalities of the Argennon execution layer should be implemented as described in the white paper.
+- [ ] **The Argennon Argument of Knowledge system:** Main functionalities of the Argennon execution layer should be implemented.
+The Computational Integrity prover and verifier will be implemented.
+A compiler with the ability to arithmetize an Argennon Standard Application Representation (ASAR) should be developed. (i.e. the ASAR Arithmetizer)

-- [ ] **Trustful test-net:** This is a test-net without voting and cryptographic accumulators, all nodes trust each other.
-There is only one delegate and one PVC server in this network.
+- [ ] **Trustful test-net:** This is a test-net without voting and without any consensus protocol. all nodes trust each other.
+There is only one delegate, one PVC server and one validator.
     - [ ] **[Trustful Validator](https://github.com/orgs/Argennon-Project/projects/4)**
     - [ ] **[Trustful Fake PVC server](https://github.com/orgs/Argennon-Project/projects/5)**
     - [ ] **[Trustful Proposer](https://github.com/orgs/Argennon-Project/projects/6)**

-- [ ] **ARG token v2 and ADAGs:** The Argennon DAO and the 2nd version of the ARG token will be deployed on the Binance Smart Chain.
-Decentralized conversion of ARG v1 token into ARG v2 should be provided by a smart contract.
-A website will be created for interacting with the Argennon smart contracts.
+- [ ] **ARG token v2 and ADAGs:** The support chain should be chosen.
+The Argennon DAO and the 2nd version of the ARG token will be deployed on the support Chain.
+Conversion of ARG v1 token into ARG v2 should be provided.
+A website will be created for interacting with the Argennon smart contracts and DAO.
     - [ ] **[DAO & Token](https://github.com/orgs/Argennon-Project/projects/8)**
     - [ ] **[Argennon Website](https://github.com/orgs/Argennon-Project/projects/7)**

-- [ ] **The Argennon CI proof system:** The Computational Integrity prover and verifier will be implemented.
-A compiler with the ability to arithmetize Argennon applications should be developed.
+- [ ] **Client-server test-net with consensus:** This network will include voting and an implementation of the consensus protocol.
+It will have three delegates, one PVC server, and multiple validators.
+Therefore, the topology of this network is mostly client-server and the P2P network between PVC servers will not be implemented.

 - [ ] **The Argon compiler:** A compiler should be implemented for the main smart contract language of the Argennon platform.
-That implicitly would require that the specification of the Argennon Standard Representations (ASRs), including the ArgC language, are finalized.

-- [ ] **Trust-less client-server test-net:** This network will include voting and accumulators.
-It still has only one delegate and one PVC server, so the topology of this network is mostly client-server and the P2P network between PVC servers will not be implemented.
+This compiler is able to compile Argennon applications from a high level user-friendly language to ASAR.

-- [ ] **Insecure test-net:** This network will include multiple delegates and multiple PVC servers.
-It essentially provides a complete implementation of the Argennon protocol.
-However, this implementation does not need to be completely secure.
+- [ ] **Insecure test-net:** This network will include multiple PVC servers and the networking layer will be fully implemented. this test-net essentially provides a complete implementation of the Argennon protocol.
+However, this
+  implementation does not need to be completely secure.
 For example, it might be vulnerable to DOS attacks, or manage cryptographic keys insecurely.

+- [] **Validator smart contract and trustless bridging:** The validator smart contract should be implemented.
+This contract should enable trustless bridging of assets from the support chain to the Argennon blockchain.

 - [ ] **Secure test-net:** This network is a pre-launch test-net and includes all features of the Argennon main-net.
-  This network should be run for at least 3 months.
+  This network should be run for at least 3 months before the main-net is launched.
+The validator smart contract should be deployed on a test-net of the support blockchain and be fully functional.

 - [ ] **Main-net launch and the bridging service:** The Argennon blockchain will be deployed.
-A bridging service will be available for users to bridge their ARG token on the BSC to the Argennon blockchain.
+The validator smart contract will be deployed on the main-net of the support blockchain.

 _______